I think a lot about metrics and measurability. Too many decision makers don’t measure, so their results fall short of their potential.

 was released in July of 2016.* The new material updates the supporting data and confirms the projections made in the original book. (“I was right about the severity of the looming problem in 2007,” he says.)

 Rob continues to believe that personal accountability and long range thinking are critical to both successful capitalism and intelligent public policy.
-He lives happily and healthfully in West Palm Beach with his best friend Theodora Aspegren and 3 shelter pets: Jack–a Jack Russell, and Rocky–a long haired Dachshund.
+He lives happily and healthfully in West Palm Beach with his wife Teddy (Theodora) and 3 shelter pets: Jack–a Jack Russell, and Rocky–a long haired Dachshund.